Morristown TN

 Read more of this story

-All Hamblen County school cafeterias rate perfect on first semester health inspections...
+Miracles do happen.
+That was the message Thursday afternoon as community members...
 Read more of this story

-For most individuals at the helm of community agencies and organizations, their...
+Walking in the door to Moe’s Southwest Grill, customers are greeted with...
 Read more of this story

-In a first-of-its-kind program, Hamblen County Coroner Eddie Davis is taking his encyclopedic knowledge of death and dying on the road in an effort
+A fatal shooting involving a Hawkins County man and his wife inside their Church Hill apartment Friday morning was memorialized on high-quality, in-home surveillance

 Read more of this story